CarolineNjorog3/Transforming-homes-elevating-values/README.md

 <h2 style="font-size: 18px;">Categorical Variables</h2>

-these are that variables that represent categories or groups.
+These are that variables that represent categories or groups.
 Unlike numerical variables, which can take on numerical values with a meaningful order, categorical variables consist of discrete categories or labels in this case they were represented in the 'waterfront', 'view', 'condition', and 'grade' columns.
 Below are some of the visuals of the categorical data

 <p align="center">
   <img src="Categorical variables.png" alt="Sample Image">
 </p>

-<h2 style="font-size: 18px;">Feature Selection</h2> **:Identifying the most influential features through analysis and correlation**
+<h2 style="font-size: 18px;">Feature Selection</h2>

+#### Identifying the most influential features through analysis and correlation**

 Using Pearson correlation in pandas, we obtained the correlation matrix for all the numerical columns in the dataset.
 Below is a reporesentation of the correletion in the correlation matrix;